6767lq/NAGNET/README.md

 - Estimates noise variance from the **high‑frequency annular region** of real low‑field k‑space.
 - Injects **independent Gaussian noise** into real and imaginary components.
 - Preserves the complex‑valued signal statistics, maintaining phase consistency.

+### 2. NAGNet Architecture
+NAGNet consists of two synergistic paths:

+Restoration backbone – reconstructs fine anatomical details.

+Adaptive Noise Awareness (ANA) branch – a lightweight encoder‑decoder that predicts a spatially‑varying noise map.
+The ANA branch is explicitly supervised by the known noise from k‑space synthesis, giving its output a clear physical meaning.
+It can be plugged into any restoration backbone to consistently improve denoising performance.